adamant/adamant.language.reference/functions.md

 		return x + 2;
 	}

+To return from a function whose return type is `void`, use a return statement without a value, as `return;`.

 ## Diverging Functions

-Adamant has special syntax for "diverging functions".
+Adamant has special syntax for [diverging functions](https://en.wikipedia.org/wiki/Divergence_(computer_science)).
 Those are functions that never return by normal means.
 That could be because they always cause a panic (terminate the program), throw an exception or loop forever.

 	public Diverges() -> !
 	{